Britain to see 80% spike in energy bills as crisis deepens

 But the government has said no further measures will be announced until the Conservative Party announces a new leader to replace Boris Johnson on Sept.
 5. Neither Liz Truss nor Rishi Sunak, the two politicians vying to become the next prime minister, appear to support taxing energy giants.

+Treasury chief Nadhim Zahawi acknowledged that the increase in the energy price cap would cause “stress and anxiety.”
+But he insisted the government was ready to develop more options to support households.

+“While (Russian President Vladimir) Putin is driving up energy prices in revenge for our support of Ukraine’s brave struggle for freedom, I am working flat out to develop options for further support,” he said.
+“This will mean the incoming prime minister can hit the ground running and deliver support to those who need it most, as soon as possible.”

 Unions across multiple key sectors have reacted by going on strike to demand pay raises that keep pace with inflation.
-A series of national rail strikes have brought the U.K. train network to a standstill during peak travel days this summer, and postal and port workers, garbage collectors and lawyers have all staged walkouts over pay disputes.
+A series of national rail strikes brought the U.K. train network to a standstill during peak travel days this summer, and postal and port workers, garbage collectors and lawyers have all staged walkouts over pay disputes.

 Meanwhile, a grassroots movement called “Don’t Pay” is campaigning to gather 1 million people who will commit to not paying their energy bills on Oct.
 1 if the price hike goes ahead.
 The group is hoping that mass nonpayment will force energy firms to end the crisis.